dummifiedme/TheNotebook/NotesVault/1 Projects/UPSC/GS4/E-AG Lecture 1.md

 > Essence: **Core** qualities, attribute, characteristics and properties of ethics.

-1. ==Ethics **cannot** be shaped and sustained in isolation==.
+1. Ethics **cannot** be shaped and sustained in isolation.
 A person's environment interact with his or her genotype to influence the behavioural outcomes.
 	> **'Nature' and 'nurture'** => Genotype and Phenotype

-	> **Socialisation** is a lifelong process through with norms, customs, values and ideologies of a society are ==passed on to the next generation==, so that they can become a responsible and participating member of their society.
+	> **Socialisation** is a lifelong process through with norms, customs, values and ideologies of a society are passed on to the next generation, so that they can become a responsible and participating member of their society.
 Socialisation is thus means by which, social and cultural continuity are attained.

 	- A man is not only a product but also a producer of his culture
 		- A person not only learns from the culture but may also lead to a change in ethical system of the society